roelofr/k8s-experiment/README.md

 ## To Do List

-- [ ] Setup frontend using Nuxt.js
+- [x] Setup frontend using Nuxt.js
-- [ ] Setup backend in Spring Boot
+- [x] Setup backend in Spring Boot
+- [x] Figure out how to deploy in K8s
+    - One service,
+    - Two pods
+    - One router
 - [ ] Add Kubernetes configuration
 - [ ] Make it work